-The cognitive requirements for a role will depend on the needs of the organization and the needs of the role.
-For example, an organization that works in a rapidly-changing industry—such as technology—will likely require higher cognitive ability.
-This is because employees will need to keep up with changing market trends and technologies.
+Not every job will warrant a specific cognitive target.
+The cognitive requirements for a role will depend on the needs of the organization, and the needs of the role.
+For example, an organization that occupies a rapidly changing industry—such as information technology—may require candidates with higher cognitive ability.
+This is because employees will need to keep up with changing market trends and technologies, and process new information at a rapid pace.
 On the other hand, a role in an industry that doesn’t experience as much disruption might have a lower cognitive threshold.
 Positions that have a greater deal of complexity—including leadership positions—often require higher cognitive ability.

 Other resources that might interest you:

 Think of it like this: If you’re a right-handed person, it’s easiest to write with your right hand.
 But what if someone asked you to write with your left?
 While you could learn to do it, it would feel unnatural.
-It’s the same with behavioral misfits at work.
-While an employee might be able to accomplish their responsibilities in a role, it might be a stretch for them.
+It’s often the same with behavioral misfits at work.
+While an employee might be able to accomplish their responsibilities in a role, it might be a stretch for them, and disengagement often follows.

 For example, knowing people’s behavioral drives can inform management strategies.
-The 2019 People Management Report found that managers who use behavioral assessments with their teams are rated more highly by their direct reports.
+The 2021 People Management Report found that managers who use behavioral assessments with their teams are better connected with their direct reports.
 These behavioral insights allow managers to tailor their leadership and communication style to fit the needs of their employees.

 Similarly, knowledge of behavioral drives can support and improve team dynamics.
 Every time a new hire is made, a new team is formed.
 Knowing how a new hire will fit into—and change—the existing team dynamic can help you make better hiring decisions.

-If you’ve ever spent hours rifling (or clicking) through endless applicant resumes, take note: Not all parts of the resume will help you predict a candidate’s future job performance.
+If you’ve ever spent hours sorting through endless applicant resumes, take note: Not all parts of the resume will help you predict a candidate’s future job performance.

-For instance, you may look to someone’s education first, but there’s little to no relationship at all between years of education and job performance.
-Research has shown that when combined with cognitive ability, years of education only adds a 1% gain in validity of predicting on-the-job performance.
+For instance, you may look to someone’s education first, but there’s little to no relationship between years of education and on-the-job performance.
+Research has shown that, when combined with cognitive ability, years of education only adds a 1% gain in validity of predicting on-the-job performance.
 This is largely because many candidates for a given position will have similar levels of education.

-Job experience is a little stronger of a predictor than education, but it’s really only a useful predictor for people who are early in their careers.
-According to researcher Frank L. Schmidt, combining cognitive ability with years of job experience can account for about 5% gain in validity when predicting job performance, but Schmidt also explained that job experience is a useful predictor for people who have between 0-5 years of experience.
+Job experience is a little stronger predictor than education, but it’s mostly useful for differentiating between people who are early in their careers.
+According to researcher Frank L. Schmidt, combining cognitive ability with years of job experience can account for about a 5% gain in validity.
+But Schmidt also explained that job experience is a useful predictor for people who have fewer than five years of experience.
 After five years, the amount of job experience no longer serves as a useful predictor of job performance.
 Schmidt hypothesizes this is because, after five years, a person’s job knowledge cannot increase at a high rate.

-Don’t skip the resume screening process but do make sure you do it right.
-Focus on the areas that matter the most to the job at hand, which differs depending on the job and industry.
+Don’t skip the resume screening process entirely.
+Instead, focus on the areas that matter the most to the job at hand.
 Try these tips from the Society of Human Resource Management.
 They explore some great strategies you can use in the process.

 There’s still debate over how useful interviews actually are.
-Although Schmidt found that three different types of interviews (structured, unstructured, and phone-based) account for 18%, 13%, and 9% in predicting job performance differences, other research—such as this study on Google—found no relationship between the two measures.
+Although Schmidt found that three different types of interviews (structured, unstructured, and phone-based) account for 18%, 13%, and 9%, respectively, in predicting job performance differences, other research—such as this Wired study—found no significant relationship between the two measures.

-It’s advisable to use multiple interviews in varying formats to really get a feel for the person you’re considering hiring.
-If you get stuck—or if you think your interviewing style could use some improvements—consider using one of PI’s Behavioral-Based Interview Guides to increase your ability to identify top candidates through interviews.
+It’s advisable to use multiple interviews, in varying formats, to really get a feel for the person you’re considering hiring.

 Collect a variety of data points.